 IT administrators must reevaluate their disaster preparedness technology at least once a year to ensure that data is being properly backed up – locally, in the cloud, or both – and can be recovered almost instantly.

-You must think of a business continuity plan like a work in progress, not a static document.
-There are many moving parts, in addition to those listed above.
-By reevaluating the plan according to a specific schedule, you can greatly minimize the risk and length of operational downtime when disaster strikes.
-Contact us for help.
+Every hospital needs a comprehensive business continuity plan to ensure it is prepared for an emergency.
+But for healthcare organizations especially, a business continuity plan must be treated like a work in progress, not a static document.
+There are many moving parts, in addition to those listed above, so planning documentation should be routinely reviewed and updated.
+By reevaluating the plan according to a specific schedule, hospitals can greatly minimize the risk and length of operational downtime when disaster strikes.